Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Preliminaries

 To track the progress a branching algorithm makes when solving an instance, a \mc analysis assigns a potential function to instances, a so-called measure.

 \begin{definition} A \emph{measure} $\mu$ for a problem $P$ is a function from the set of all instances for $P$ to the set of non negative reals. \end{definition}

-A \mc analysis upper bounds the running time of a branching algorithm by analyzing the size of the search tree.
-Two values are of interest, the depth of the search tree and its number of leaves.
-In the following theorem, the measure $\eta$ is typically polynomially bounded and used to bound the depth, and $\mu$ is used to bound the number of leaves.
+A \mc analysis upper bounds the running time of a branching algorithm by analyzing the size of its search trees, which model the recursive calls the algorithm makes during an execution.
+Two values are of interest, an upper bound on the depth of the search trees and an upper bound on their number of leaves.
+In the following lemma, the measure $\eta$ is typically polynomially bounded and used to bound the depth, and $\mu$ is used to bound the number of leaves.
+It is proved by a simple induction.